gusrodriguez/redux-grid-example/README.md

 ⛔️  obsolete

 # What's this?
 An example about how to use redux combined with server side rendering, and how to deal with the store in server and client.

 # Why do I want this?
 You actually don't.
-The project got old :older_man:, although some concepts are still useful.
+The project got old :older_man: although some concepts are still useful.

 # Technology stack:
 * React 16